dcolish/braces/README.rst

 ========
-Pystache
+Braces
 ========

 .. image:: https://s3.amazonaws.com/webdev_bucket/pystache.png

-Pystache_ is a Python implementation of Mustache_.
+Braces_ is a Python implementation of Mustache_.
 Mustache is a framework-agnostic, logic-free templating system inspired by ctemplate_ and et_.
 Like ctemplate, Mustache "emphasizes separating logic from presentation: it is impossible to embed application